Photo courtesy of Dr. Ayeesha Kamal

 When Dr. Ayeesha Kamal returned to Pakistan in 2006 after completing stroke training in the U.S., she found that health care research in her country was still focusing on infectious illnesses - even though noncommunicable diseases (NCDs) were causing about half of all deaths.

 So, in 2010, Kamal applied for a Fogarty Chronic, Noncommunicable Diseases and Disorders Across the Lifespan (NCD-Lifespan) grant and set up a three-year training fellowship at Aga Khan University.
+The grant was supported by the National Institute of Neurological Disorders and Stroke (NINDS) at NIH.
 The program - the first of its kind in the country - provided comprehensive training in the management of cerebrovascular diseases in a Pakistani context.
 Participants acquired the clinical skills needed to evaluate and manage stroke patients, and the cognitive skills to critically analyze evidence on stroke and its relevance to low- and middle-income countries (LMICs).
 A strong NCD research program "allows Pakistan to be proactive about stroke prevention, instead of reacting to one disaster after another," said Kamal.

 One trainee devised a questionnaire to find out what puts Pakistanis under stress, a risk factor for hypertension, which is the leading cause of stroke.
 "We learned that something that triggers stress in the developed world - where many of these questionnaires are drafted - might not be relevant to Pakistanis," said Kamal.
 "For instance, going to the dentist is a stressor in the developed world but in Pakistan, it's a status symbol.
 Thanks to the questionnaire devised by our trainee, we can now ask questions that actually matter here."